allarohithreddy/KDD-GRP-1/README.md

 ### Data Understanding and EDA:
+We identified different attributes to gain an understanding of the dataset.
-Certainly!
-It seems that lifestyle factors and cognitive features are more strongly correlated with the prediction of Alzheimer's disease.
+The lifestyle factors and cognitive features are more strongly correlated with the prediction of Alzheimer's disease.
 This suggests that how a person lives and their cognitive abilities may provide important clues about their risk of developing Alzheimer's.

 ##### Exploratory Data Analysis (EDA) reveals key insights:
 - Age: Most patients are between 70-80 years old.
 - Gender: Comparison of Alzheimer's diagnoses between males and females.
 - Ethnicity and Education: Analysis of diagnosis rates across ethnic groups and education levels.
 - Lifestyle Factors: Box plots showing BMI, alcohol consumption, physical activity, diet, and sleep quality differences by diagnosis status.